natcap/invest.users-guide/source/coastal_blue_carbon.rst

         :label: cbc_net_sequestration

 The rate of accumulation :math:`A_{p,t}` is defined by the user in the biophysical table for each landcover classification.
+When a landcover class transitions into an accumulation state, the rate of accumulation will reflect the destination landcover class.

 Note that emissions :math:`E_{p,t}` is calculated as a positive value, and the :math:`-1` is needed to reflect a loss of carbon from the pool.